csgis/KGRFinder-docs/usage.markdown

 <img src="/assets/images/layer-tool.png" alt="Github release" style="border: 1px solid  gray">

 The Layer tool works by use of an existing polygon layer as survey area.
-The project's CRS must be the same as the Layer's CRS that you are using for obtaining the data.
+The project's CRS must be the same as the Layer's CRS that you are using for obtaining the data. **(When your Project is in EPSG:3857 the source layer should also be in EPSG:3857)**

 After clicking the button on the Layer Tool, a dialog box will open, prompting you to select a polygon layer.